Martin Guerre

 The story of Martin Guerre, published by Hubertus Goltzius in 1565.
 Preserved in the Public Library of Bruges.

 Title page of Arrest Memorable, an account of the case written by trial judge Jean de Coras in 1560 and published in 1565 in Lyon.

 Martin Guerre (/fr/), a French peasant of the 16th century, was at the centre of a famous case of imposture.
 Several years after Martin Guerre had left his wife, child and village, a man claiming to be him appeared.
 He lived with Guerre's wife and son for three years.

 The false Martin Guerre was eventually suspected of the impersonation.
 He was tried, discovered to be a man named Arnaud du Tilh and executed.
 The real Martin Guerre had returned during the trial.
-The case continues to be studied and dramatised to this day.
+The case continues to be studied and dramatised.
 The story was published many times and was spread throughout Europe.

 Historical account

 Life before leaving his wife

 Martin Daguerre was born around 1524 in the Basque town of Hendaye.
 In 1527, his family moved to the village of Artigat in the Pyrenees of southwestern France.
 They changed their name to Guerre.
 When he was about fourteen years old, Martin married Bertrande de Rols, the daughter of a well-off family.
 The marriage was childless for eight years until a son, Sanxi (named after Martin's father), was born.

 Accused of stealing grain from his father, Martin abruptly disappeared in 1548.
 Canon law did not allow his abandoned wife to remarry.